CS150-PU/ryan2135A03T-Retirement/README.md

 **Date assigned:** Wednesday, September 28, 2021

 **Program due:** Wednesday, October 6, 2021, \[9:15AM Sect 02; 1:00PM
+Sect 01\]

+**Points:** 25

+**Goals:**

+1. Understand how to construct and use a loop

+2. More data validation

+**Retirement Questions**

+As soon as you start working, you should begin investing in a retirement plan such as a 401k or an IRA.
+The sooner you start investing; the sooner you can retire if you so desire.
+This program will help you decide what you should do!
+##CS150 Assignment 3

+Can I Retire???

+**Date assigned:** Wednesday, September 28, 2021

+**Program due:** Wednesday, October 6, 2021, \[9:15AM Sect 02; 1:00PM
 Sect 01\]\

 **Points:** 25